GSA/digitalgov.gov/content/events/2019/03/2019-03-20-understanding-sessions-vs-unique-pageviews.md

 ---
 slug: understanding-sessions-vs-unique-pageviews
 title: 'DAP Learning Series: Understanding When to Use Sessions vs&#46; Unique Pageviews'
-summary: 'Page level reporting is complicated - we regularly need to decide between using sessions and unique pageviews in reports&#46; But how should we be thinking about these two very different metrics&#63; And how should we interpret and use them in our content analysis&#63;  '
+summary: 'In this webinar, Freddie Blicher, an analyst for the Digial Analytics Program, will discuss how to think about sessions and unique pageviews in reporting and content analysis&#63;  '
 featured_image:
   uid:
   alt: ''